PRODUCT LIFE CYCLE AND INDUSTRY LIFE CYCLE

 LAGGARDS.

-DEVELOPMENT
+NEW-PRODUCT DEVELOPMENT

-that that the idea can be turned into a workable product through each stage.
 In the product development stage, costs begin to accumulate due to the investment in proposed concepts and ideas.
 Before introduction, a successful product in the marketplace will go through the following eight distinct stages of new product development: idea generation, idea screening, concept development, marketing strategy, business analysis, product development, test marketing, and commercialization.

 Idea generation usually stems from the organization's internal sources (R&D, engineering, marketing).
 Company employees will brainstorm new ideas to generate viable product concepts.
 Additionally, a company may also analyze their competition's new product offerings with the intention of differentiating and improving on existing designs.